-Hugh S. Branyon Backcountry Trail is a 7.5 mile moderately trafficked out and back trail located near Orange Beach, Alabama that features a lake and is good for all skill levels.
+Hugh S. Branyon Backcountry Trail is a 12.2 mile moderately trafficked loop trail located near Orange Beach, Alabama that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 All trails are paved with nice restroom building, butterfly pavillion, swings and seats for resting.
 Not real long trail but enjoyable trails.
 The fire damage is gone and many improvements have been made.
 This trail has many trails combined.
 Bicycles can get 20 miles when you ride all of the connected trails.
 There are at least 5 trail heads.
 Many places to stop and enjoy the scenery.
 But, the best thing about this trail is the wildlife.
 You can see deer, foxes, coyotes, many varieties of snakes, alligators, shore birds, turtles, birds of prey ( bald eagles and osprey), rabbits, and possum.
 The list is endless.